 Ground Plane

-Some antennas designed for automobile use need a ground plane to function properly.
+Some antennas designed for mobile use need a ground plane to function properly.

 The metal roof of a car or truck usually provides this functional.
 Using these styles of antennas on an RV or boat might require providing a 8" x 8" piece of metal to properly reflect signals into the antenna.